RyazanGrove/reactor-assignment/README.md

     ...
 ]
 ```
-After that application updates information about availability of the products.
+After that, application updates information about availability of the products.
 Switching between product categories occurs by choosing a category at the top of the screen.

 ### Testing